 My goal is to create illustrations that make you smile.
 Growing up I loved to draw cartoons.
 I spent my time filling my imagination with the works of Richard Scarry, Charles Schulz and Gary Larson.
 I was fascinated by their ability to pack so much humor into a single panel of art.
 Their work still puts a smile on my face to this day and I try to carry that inspiration over into my own work.

 If I had to describe my style of art, I would say my illustrations are simply fine art cartoons.
-I love juxtaposing the silly, the absurd, next to vibrant colors and rich details.
+I love juxtaposing the silly, and sometimes the absurd, next to rich colors with lots of detail.